This course includes the options of:

 You might be thinking about becoming a sports development officer, or want to work with different communities through sports development projects at a local level or become a community sports director.
 You might consider becoming a sports development officer or working in high-performance sport.
 Perhaps you’re interested in a managerial role within the sports development field or maybe working in education and teaching.
 Work experience opportunities are integrated into the programme.
 So whatever career you decide to pursue, work-related experience combined with academic study and a focus on communication skills will enhance your prospects.

 This course is full of opportunities, including the potential to visit Utrecht University in the Netherlands for an exchange*.
 The University also works closely together with national and international researchers, coaches and athletes, who engage with our facilities and workforce.
-In addition to this, we are rated TEF Gold, making us one of the best Universities for teaching and learning support.

 *Subject to COVID-19 guidelines.